openfl/OpenFLDevelopersGuide/working-with-video/README.md

 **Progressive download** When a video file is delivered from a standard web server, the video data is loaded using progressive download, meaning the video information loads in sequence.
 This has the benefit that the video can begin playing before the entire file is downloaded; however, it prevents you from jumping ahead to a part of the video that hasn’t loaded.

-**Streaming** As an alternative to progressive download, a special video server can be used to deliver video over the Internet using a technique known as streaming (sometimes called “true streaming”).
+**Streaming** As an alternative to progressive download, a special video server can be used to deliver video over the Internet using a technique known as streaming (sometimes called "true streaming").
 With streaming, the viewer’s computer never downloads the entire video at one time.
 To speed up download times, at any moment the computer only needs a portion of the total video information.
 Because a special server controls the delivery of the video content, any part of the video can be accessed at any time, rather than needing to wait for it to download before accessing it.